How Yoga Can Help Heal Generational Trauma

 People of color continue to endure cultures and systems of trauma that have largely dissolved from white middle-class existence.
 Violent racist behavior is not the result of “bad apples” (or “hamburgers” as one cop weirdly tried to argue).
 There is an empire behind it.
 The Death Star gets repaired again and again by those who have not yet been able to access the inner strength necessary to peer deeply into their own traumatic abyss and begin to heal and begin to become human.
 And as long as the imperialist mentality persists, trauma and pain will continue to be leveled upon the scapegoats of society.

-In the ’80s, for me, it was funny to think about a deranged English headmaster screaming about pudding.
-And meat because, well, it was the ’80s, white kids getting beaten up by authority figures were mostly a thing of the past.
+In the ’80s, it was funny to think about a deranged English headmaster screaming about pudding and meat because, well, it was the ’80s, white kids getting beaten up by authority figures was mostly a thing of the past.
 Forty years later, I can’t even begin to imagine how terrifying it must be to live in a black body today.